Successful retailers that attract today’s millennial shoppers have three key ingredients in their retail experience delivery:

 1. Plenty of healthcare data, not enough insights

-Healthcare executives would like to leverage big data, but only a few are able to gain the insights and visibility needed to garner the…
+Healthcare executives would like to leverage big data, but only a few are able to gain EDI data insights and visibility needed to garner…

 Microsoft announced on July 25 that BP, a leading global energy company, has selected Microsoft Azure as part of its global cloud computing strategy.